ishant721/SAFAR_SMART/README.md

-# SafarSmart - Travel Itinerary Planner
+# SafarSmart - AI-Powered Travel Itinerary Planner

-SafarSmart is a comprehensive web application designed to simplify and enhance your travel planning experience.
-It allows users to create, manage, and detail their travel itineraries with ease, incorporating AI-powered planning capabilities.
+SafarSmart is a comprehensive web application designed to revolutionize your travel planning experience with advanced AI capabilities.
+It allows users to create, manage, and personalize their travel itineraries with ease, offering intelligent suggestions and real-time alerts.

 ## Features

 -   **User Authentication:** Secure registration, login, and password management.
 -   **Trip Management:** Create, view, update, and delete your travel plans.
--   **Detailed Itinerary Planning:** Organize accommodation, track expenses, and get activity suggestions.
--   **AI-Powered Planning:** Leverages Langchain/LangGraph for intelligent trip suggestions and itinerary generation.
+-   **AI-Powered Itinerary Generation:** Leverages Langchain/LangGraph to craft detailed day-by-day itineraries, including dining, activities, and accommodation suggestions.
+-   **AI Chatbot with RAG:** An interactive chatbot that uses Retrieval Augmented Generation (RAG) to answer trip-related questions and modify plans.
+-   **Weather and News Alerts:** Receive email notifications for severe weather warnings or significant news events affecting your trip destination.
+-   **Checkpoint Tracking & Feedback:** Mark itinerary checkpoints as visited and provide feedback for each, with feedback elements freezing after submission.
+-   **PDF Download:** Generate and download a PDF version of your complete trip itinerary.
+-   **Payment Integration:** Secure payment processing for premium features using Razorpay.
 -   **Responsive Design:** A user-friendly interface accessible across various devices.

 ## AI Agents and LangGraph Integration

 SafarSmart leverages the power of **Langchain** and **LangGraph** to provide intelligent, AI-driven trip planning capabilities.
 The core of this functionality resides in a network of specialized AI agents, each responsible for a distinct aspect of the trip planning process.
+We utilize **Google Generative AI (Gemini-Pro)** for core language model tasks and **Ollama** for efficient local embeddings, enabling Retrieval Augmented Generation (RAG) for enhanced context.

 ### How it Works